 The 1978 Harriet Tubman stamp was the very first in the annual Black Heritage Series that, to this day, continues to celebrate African-American leaders, inventors, activists, sports figures, and culture-shapers whose lives changed history.

 * Reward image credit: Kate Clifford Larson, Ph.D., “Harriet ‘Minty’ Tubman’s original runaway advertisement, offering a reward for her capture.
 Courtesy Bucktown Village Foundation.
 Discovered in a trash bin in 2003.”

 For a comprehensive history on the life of this American hero, we recommend you visit Kate Clifford Larson’s dedicated Harriet Tubman biography site.
-Also, it was announced last year that HBO is embarking on an original film project based on Kate’s book, Bound for the Promised Land, in which Viola Davis will play Harriet Tubman.
+Also, it was announced in 2015 that HBO is embarking on an original film project based on Kate’s book, Bound for the Promised Land, in which Viola Davis will play Harriet Tubman.